Should you overpay your mortgage or invest?

 Overpaying your mortgage and opening a savings account are two ways to avoid losing money.
 By comparing the interest rates you're offered on savings accounts with the rate of interest you're paying on your mortgage, you can work out whether you'll be better off paying into an account or lowering your outstanding mortgage balance.

 Everybody’s situation is unique, and a financial adviser can help you figure out the best course of action.
 Remember you might be charged for any financial advice you receive.
-Find out more about the pension and retirement support we offer.
+Find out more about financial guidance and advice.